 ZIRP – what is it?

 ZIRP is the abbreviation for zero interest rate policy.
-ZIRP doesn’t mean zero rates literally, but rates that are close to zero.
+ZIRP doesn’t mean zero rates literally, but near zero rates.
 Japan has been in a ZIRP environment for twenty years, and we can argue most of the Western world as well after the GFC in 2008/09, although the rates have been higher than in Japan.

 The low rates have resulted in negative yields in certain bonds, like for example some bonds issued by Nestle.
 Moreover, some bank deposits in certain countries yielded negative rates, meaning you have to pay the bank for the “privilege” of keeping your capital.
 It’s a pretty bizarre situation.